What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 • hand sanitiser gel.

-A frostbite cream, panthenol, sunscreen and lip balm with UV protection can also come in handy.
+It’s also worth packing frostbite cream, panthenol, sunscreen and a lip balm with UV protection.

-• ID and documents including your EHIC card (don’t forget travel insurance),
+• your documents, including your health insurance card (don’t forget travel insurance),

 • a small snack,